Abstract Mentor Program

 • Each delegate can submit up to two abstracts to the program for mentoring:

-• One abstract may be submitted for review and re-submitted after revision based on mentor feedback, OR
+• One abstract may be submitted for review and re-submitted after revision based on mentor feedback

 • Two separate abstracts may each be submitted once for mentor feedback